 Looking for a shirt measuring guide?
 Below you’ll find the information you need.
 To obtain the correct measurements you can either A) measure yourself or B) use an existing shirt that fits well and measure that shirt.
 I explain both methods below.
 You’ll need a measuring tape.
 They are available on Amazon here.

 A. Shirt Measuring Guide – Measuring Yourself

 - Collar – Measure around the fullest part of your neck where the collar would sit.
-Keep two fingers underneath the tape to make sure the collar will not be too tight when you wear the shirt.
+Keep two fingers between the tape and your neck to ensure the collar will not be too tight when you wear the shirt.

 - Chest Size – Measure around the widest part of the chest, keeping the tape measure parallel to the ground.
 The widest part is usually around one inch (2.5cms) below your armpits and you should measure there.
 Don’t pull the tape measure up so it’s sitting tight under your armpits.
 Measuring the widest part of the chest gives you a “to fit measurement”.
 You can add four inches if you want to translate that into a garment measurement for a relatively tight fitting shirt.
 Add five inches for a more typical fit and six inches for more relaxed comfortable fit.
 To give an example: if your chest measurement is 46 inches, then a shirt with a 52 chest measurement will give you a relaxed and comfortable fit.

 - Waist – Measure around the waist at the belly button.
 Typically you should add around 4 inches to obtain a garment measurement, three if you want the shirt to fit relatively tightly.

 - Back Length – Again you’ll need someone’s help with this.
-Measure from the center of the back of the neck down to the bottom of the bum.
+Measure from the center of the back of the neck down to the bottom of the bottom.

 B. Shirt Measuring Guide – Using a shirt to obtain garment measurements